-- (ii) procedures in applying for a tax file, and - (iii) the type and format of tax return, etc.

-- ii.)
-Existing procedure applies.
-However, a partnership or company has to pay tax due and get tax clearance from IRB before conversion to LLP. - iii.)
-IRB has prepared the tax return form for LLP and BT. - (e) Exemption on any profit paid, credited or distributed to partners by an LLP proposed Para 12C, Schedule 6, ITA 1967
+- (ii) procedures in applying for a tax file, and - (iii) the type and format of tax return, etc. - (e) Exemption on any profit paid, credited or distributed to partners by an LLP proposed Para 12C, Schedule 6, ITA

 The Institutes would like to refer to a situation where the partner is a company.
 In the event the company receives the distribution, can it pass this exempt distribution to its shareholders as exempt dividend?
 If so, how should it be done?